Skip to content

 When did the University of Michigan Press begin operations?

-The University of Michigan Press began operations in 1930 as a quiet administrative function with no grand vision.
-Before this date, the institution had no organized entity for its scholarly publications, leaving research scattered across conference proceedings and isolated departmental studies.
+The University of Michigan Press began its life in 1930 under the Graduate School.
+Before this date, the university had no organized entity for scholarly publications from 1858 to 1930.

 When did the University of Michigan Press sever ties with Pluto Press?